 We are an eclectic mix of ages, genders, occupations, backgrounds and interests.
 We are all passionate about making our community and the world a better place for children so they can thrive.
 We are devoted to serving the children in our local community and also children all across the country and worldwide through unique and innovative service projects and fundraising initiatives.

 The Kiwanis Club of Lake Oswego was organized on February 18, 2020.
-We meet on the first and third Tuesdays at 6:30 p.m.
+We meet on the first Tuesday of the month at 6:30 p.m.
+Meeting location is at the Hunan Pearl Restaurant located at 15160 Bangy Rd, Lake Oswego, OR 97035.

 Kiwanis is committed to protecting the health and safety of our members and the communities in which we serve.
 To slow the spread of the COVID-19 virus, we are currently not conducting in-person meetings and invite you to join us electronically via ZOOM.